 The statute of limitations for a claim for unpaid wages is three years.
 See M.G.L. c.
 149, § 150.
-The statute of limitations for contract claims is six years, so a claim for unpaid wages can be brought after the three year period but before the expiration of six years.
-However, because of the Massachusetts Wage Act’s provision for mandatory treble damages and attorneys fees, employees are well advised to act to bring their claims quickly.
-The limitations clock starts ticking upon a “violation.”
-In other words, on the day you should have been paid the wages but weren’t.
+The statute of limitations for contract claims is six years, so a claim for unpaid wages can be brought after the three-year period but before the expiration of six years.
+However, because of the Massachusetts Wage Act’s provision for mandatory treble damages and attorneys’ fees, employees are well advised to act to bring their claims quickly.
+The limitations clock starts ticking upon a “violation”–in other words, on the day you should have been paid the wages but weren’t.

 Another important Wage Act timing note: a complaint via the Massachusetts Attorney General is a prerequisite to suit.
-A Wage Act lawsuit can only be brought after the expiration of 90 days after filing a special complaint with the attorney general or more quickly if the attorney general provides you or your attorney a private right of action letter.
-Timing is important in a Wage Act lawsuit because filing a complaint in court locks in your entitlement to three time your unpaid wages.
-That is because the Section 150 provides: “The defendant shall not set up as a defense a payment of wages after the bringing of the complaint. ”
+A Wage Act lawsuit can only be brought after the expiration of 90 days after filing a special complaint with the attorney general or more quickly if the attorney general provides you or your attorney with a private right of action letter.
+Timing is important in a Wage Act lawsuit because filing a complaint in court locks in your entitlement to three times your unpaid wages.
+That is because Section 150 provides: “The defendant shall not set up as a defense a payment of wages after the bringing of the complaint. ”